Skip to content

 See the Stripe fee for a given payment

-You can check the processing fees for a payment after the payment is processed and the balance transaction is created.
-Stripe automatically creates this balance transaction in the background.
-The charge.updated event includes a reference to the balance transaction through the balance_transaction property (for example, txn_123), indicating that the balance transaction has been created and is ready for use.
+You can check a payment’s processing fees after the payment processes and Stripe creates the balance transaction.
+The charge.updated event references the balance_transaction property (for example, txn_123), indicating that it’s ready to use.

 Command Line